 Contemporary Line Dancing isn't just country/western any more!
 It's the modern take on line dancing.
 We dance to all kinds of music: contemporary pop, oldies, swing syncopations, flowing waltz and nightclub rhythms, and Latin flavor.
 We still dance choreography in lines — but with the look and feel of ensemble dancing.

-Classes are taught by Joan Price, popular line-dance/fitness instructor, speaker, and author.
+Classes are taught by Joan Price and Brenda Shatto, popular Sonoma County line-dance instructors.
 Scroll down for class information!

 Line dancing is fun, great exercise, and it will free the dancer in you!
 Here's why we love it: